eth-cscs/abcpy/doc/source/postanalysis.rst

 5. Post Analysis
 ================

-The output when sampling from an inference scheme is a Journal (:py:class:`abcpy.output.Journal`) which holds all the necessary results and convenient methods to do the post analysis.
+The output of an inference scheme is a Journal (:py:class:`abcpy.output.Journal`) which holds all the necessary results and convenient methods to do the post analysis.